djwisey/theplonkys.com/README.md

 A modern, responsive site for The Plonkys (Shetland folk/indie).
 Built with Next.js (App Router), TypeScript, Tailwind CSS, and MDX content.

+## Static HTML version
+- A JavaScript/HTML/CSS-only snapshot of the site lives in `public/static-site/index.html`.
+- Open that file directly in a browser (or serve `/public`) to explore a framework-free version that renders content from `public/static-site/data.js`.

 ## Setup
 1. Install dependencies:
    ```bash